Ezekiel 6 – Judgment and Restoration from Idolatry

 Then those of you who escape will remember Me among the nations where they are carried captive, because I was crushed by their adulterous heart which has departed from Me, and by their eyes which play the harlot after their idols; they will loathe themselves for the evils which they committed in all their abominations.
 And they shall know that I am the LORD; I have not said in vain that I would bring this calamity upon them.”

 a.
-Those of you who escape will remember Me: God promised that one day that some of those who had been exiled out of the land of Israel would remember their covenant God and call upon His name.
+Those of you who escape will remember Me: God promised that one day some of those who had been exiled out of the land of Israel would remember their covenant God and call upon His name.

 i.
-Will remember me: “My precepts which they violated, my mercies which they abused, my threats which they despised, my promises which they refused, my prophets whom they persecuted, my judgments which have executed; and shall consider and return, and seek me in their affliction.”
+Will remember Me: “My precepts which they violated, my mercies which they abused, my threats which they despised, my promises which they refused, my prophets whom they persecuted, my judgments which have executed; and shall consider and return, and seek me in their affliction.”
 (Poole)

 b.
 Because I was crushed by their adulterous heart: This is a startling statement.
 Using a human analogy, God expressed the depth of the grief He felt over Israel’s idolatry by likening Himself to a husband with a constantly unfaithful wife.